 Any questions left about Geneva?
 Feel free to post to the forum!

 Geneva is an internationally oriented city in Switzerland, a few kilometers from France.
 Geneva is visited by tourists, politicians and scientists from all over the world.
 It's a city where life is very comfortable but expensive.
 The price should not put you off though.
-As a tourist, it's perfectly possible to enjoy Geneva in a day or two and not spend that much.
+As a tourist, it's perfectly possible to enjoy Geneva in a day or two without spending that much.
 Also it's worth knowing that the average price of hotels isn't that different from other Swiss towns, and there's budget accommodation too.

 The town attracts many visitors from around the globe, so there's a wealth of choice when dining out.
 Do you like Swiss, French, Thai, Indian, Korean, Chinese or Japanese food?
 All of that and more is available.
 There's a lot to see and do and the lakeside location makes it very attractive to stroll around town.